EricLendvai/harbour-language-for-ai-training/personal_coding_standards.md

 - Prefer `#define` for constants and build flags only.
 - Avoid using the preprocessor for runtime logic.
 - If build flags are needed, prefer `hbmk2 -dFLAGNAME` and test via `#ifdef`.

+### 10.1 Legacy pseudo-commands vs runtime equivalents

+- Prefer **legacy syntax** in new code unless **runtime equivalents** are explicitly requested.
+- Only use a legacy pseudo-command form if the build includes the corresponding `.ch` rules (directly or indirectly), so the spelling is guaranteed to compile.

+Examples (illustrative):

+- Legacy spelling:
+  - `set decimals to 4`
+- Runtime equivalent:
+  - `Set( _SET_DECIMALS, 4 )`

 ---